 In ArcGIS Pro, you use ribbon tabs and panes to access functionality found on toolbars and dialog boxes in ArcMap, ArcCatalog, ArcGlobe, and ArcScene.

 The ribbon at the top of the user interface organizes commands on a series of tabs.
 These tabs are more context sensitive than the toolbars in ArcMap, ArcCatalog, ArcGlobe, and ArcScene, and may change based on the state of the application.

 Views, such as this map view, are the primary work areas in ArcGIS Pro.
 Views are comparable to the data and layout views in ArcMap and the 3D view in ArcGlobe and ArcScene.

-Add existing work
+Migrate existing work

 Import a map document

-When you import a map, the map document opens as a map view in your ArcGIS Pro project.
+When you import a map, the map document opens as a map view in the ArcGIS Pro project.
 The layout from the map document is also imported.
 If the map document has multiple data frames, each data frame becomes a separate map.
-The additional maps can be opened from the Catalog pane, under Maps.
+You can open the additional maps from the Maps container in the Catalog pane.

 When you import a map, a blue dot appears on the Notifications button above the ribbon.
 Open the notification to see messages about the import process.